 Perform partial shipment with Backorder

 Clearly, this type of delivery is extremely beneficial for your backordered products.
 With partial shipments, your customer can receive part of the order first and the rest later with a higher guarantee.
 Integrate both platforms in your store today and start an order backup strategy for better performance!
+If you are opening a store on BigCommerce, our BackOrder app will help you rescue revenue:

 Our products and services: Shopify automation, BigCommerce automation, Backorder management